The Beach (novel): Plot summary

-Richard, an English backpacker, is given a map to a hidden island beach by a mentally ill Scot going by the alias of Daffy Duck at a hotel in Bangkok.
+Richard, an English backpacker, travels to Thailand seeking adventure.
+After arriving at a hotel in Bangkok, he is given a map to a hidden island beach by a mentally ill Scot going by the alias of Daffy Duck.
 Daffy tells Richard about the beautiful island with a hidden lagoon and beach, located in the Gulf of Thailand, and shortly after leaving him the map, Daffy commits suicide.
 Richard is intrigued and, with travelling French couple Étienne and Françoise, sets out to try to find the beach.
 En route, Richard gives a copy of the map to Sammy and Zeph, two Americans he meets on Koh Samui.

 When the three finally reach the hidden beach – bypassing the island's cannabis field on the way – they discover a group of approximately 30 backpackers who have left the outside world to live a slow-paced, largely self-sufficient life of leisure under the de facto leadership of an American woman called Sal and her South African lover Bugs who, along with Daffy, founded the community.
 Initially suspicious of the newcomers, the group accepts the trio when they explain about Daffy's map and his death back on the mainland.

 For several months, Richard finds life on the island idyllic, fishing in the mornings and relaxing the rest of the time.
 He befriends a few other members of the community including fellow Englishmen Keaty, from London, and Jed, the loner of the group and the island's assigned guardian.